-Questioner: Sir, in this age of competition, sometimes we try very hard for various types of examinations.
-And sometimes — and many times — it is possible that we remain very close but we end up at a failure side.
-If it keeps continuing, it’s not that we don’t want, we want that, but doesn’t that regular failure hamper our self-confidence?
-If it does then how to deal with it?
+Questioner: Sir, in this age of competition, sometimes we try very hard for various types of exams.
+Sometimes, rather many times it is possible that we come very close yet we end up on the failure’s side.
+This keeps continuing.
+It’s not that we don’t want, we want it but doesn’t the regular failures hamper our self-confidence?
+If it does, then how to deal with it?

-Acharya Prashant: So, are you asking how to deal with repeated failures?
-That’s the question?
+Acharya Prashant (AP): So, are you asking, “How to deal with repeated failures?”
+Is that the question?

-Sometimes it’s possible that you might be the architect of your success, sometimes it’s possible that you are a failure despite all your brilliance.
-And you cannot make this thing deterministic, because the world, in that sense, is an open-ended system in which there are not only infinite numbers variables but also a constant flux of interdependent variables.
-How can you really control them or manage them?
-You cannot.
+Sometimes it’s possible that you might be the architect of your success.
+Sometimes it’s possible that you are a failure despite all your brilliance.
+And you cannot really make this thing deterministic.
+Because the world in that sense is an open-ended system in which there are not only an infinite number of variables but also a constant flux of interdependent variables.